The Water Quality Improvement Plan Development

 The participating agencies need your help to develop the Water Quality Improvement Plan.
 There are several opportunities for you to participate in this important process during the next two years.

 June 2014 Workshop

-Participating Agencies will be accepting recommendations from the public on potential numeric goals for the highest priority water quality conditions identified and the strategies that should be implemented to achieve the potential numeric goals.
+During the second public workshop, participating Agencies accepted recommendations from the public on potential numeric goals for the highest priority water quality conditions identified and the strategies that should be implemented to achieve the potential numeric goals.

 October 2013 Workshop

 The first public workshop for the San Luis Rey was held October 7, 2013.
 During the workshop, participants were provided an overview of the Water Quality Improvement Plan process and accepted suggestions for water quality improvement priorities, likely sources or potential strategies from members of the public.
 Workshop materials are available below.

 At key points during plan development, the responsible agencies are collecting data to incorporate into the process.
 Currently, the solicitation process is closed.
 Another opportunity will be provided in the summer of 2014; please check back for more information.

 Provide Public Comment to the Regional Water Quality Control Board

 In addition to providing comments at the workshop, comments will be formally collected by the Regional Board after specific components of the Plan have been drafted.
 Thirty day comment time periods and documents will be posted here (at ProjectCleanWater.org) and on the Regional Water Quality Control Board website.
 Please check back frequently for announcements.